 Being left out of a loved one’s will can be a devastating experience, but successfully challenging, or contesting a will, is unlikely just because you don’t like its terms.

 Four legal challenges exist for contesting wills in New York, and each of them can be difficult to prove, which means a will contest can be lengthy and expensive.

 Basic requirements for creating a will in New York

 The Empire State has very few stipulations for creating this standard estate planning document.
 The person drafting the will – or testator – must be of sound mind and at least 18 years old, and two witnesses must sign the document.

 When a will contest is successful, it is declared invalid by a judge, the contents are effectively thrown out and the estate’s probate proceeds as if it never existed.
 The four main challenges are:

-- Undue influence: Some will contests charge that testators were wrongly influenced by another person who used extreme pressure, forcing them to go against their own wishes as to how their belongings will be distributed.
+Some will contest charges that testators were wrongly influenced by another person who used extreme pressure, forcing them to go against their own wishes as to how their belongings will be distributed.

 Determine whether contesting a will is worth it

 Will contests are rarely successful unless it’s proven that blatant lies were used, or that medical evidence shows that the testator was incompetent when the document was signed.
 An experienced probate attorney here in New York can help you determine whether you have grounds for challenging a will.